-The YouTube competitor had been popular among some for its more social aspect.
+YouTube competitor Vidme, popular among some for its more social aspects, is to close down.

-Despite raising a significant amount of capital in funding since the site was first launched in 2014 co-founder Warren Schaeffer announced that Vidme “couldn’t find a path to sustainability” and will be shut down its user-generated content section in 2018.
+Despite raising a significant amount of capital in funding since the site was first launched in 2014, co-founder Warren Schaeffer announced that Vidme “couldn’t find a path to sustainability” and will shut down its user-generated content section in 2018.

 We’re sad to say that Vidme will be suspending services soon.
 Read our blog post for details: https://t.co/oAtwsn61NK